Faelivrinx/colker/Readme.md

-# Docker Dogger
+# Colker

-Docker Dogger is a small Go application that listens to Docker container events (`create`, `start`, `die`) and sends notifications to your favorite channel (for now, it's limited to `stdout`).
+Colker is a small Go application that listens to Docker container events (`create`, `start`, `die`) and sends notifications to your favorite channel (for now, it's limited to `stdout`).
 The tool is useful for monitoring the health status of Docker containers and notifying you when containers are created, started, or stopped.
 It also manages health checks for specific containers after starting.

 ## Features